Roshr2211/Roshr2211/README.md

-- 👋 Heyya peeps, this is Roshni here;) .
-I survive on coffee and anime.
+- 👋 Heyya peeps, this is Roshni here;)  I survive on coffee and anime.
 - 👀 I'm a rlly curious being.
 Currently wound myself in learning a few tech domains.

 # StudyHub
 - its for a hackathon.
 Resposive interfaces are developed using MERN stack.
+P.S its under development.
 - [Visit my Study Group Website](https://studyhub-delta.vercel.app/)